NareshPratista28/NareshPratista28/README.md

 # Hi there!
 I'm Naresh Pratista 👋

 ## About Me
-🚀 I am a Muslim and an informatics student at Politeknik Negeri Malang, I'm deeply engaged with Software Development specifically in Frontend Web Development.
+🚀 I am a Muslim and an informatics student at Politeknik Negeri Malang, I'm deeply engaged with Software Development specifically in Frontend Web Development and Flutter Mobile Development.
 I also have a strong interest in visual design and video editing.

-Current Focus: React.JS, Tailwind CSS, UI/UX Design.
+Current Focus: Flutter.

 ## Connect with Me
 [![LinkedIn](https://img.shields.io/badge/🌐%20LinkedIn-NareshPratista-blue?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/nareshpratista/)